DanielaTomas/FCUP-VC/README.md

     5. Show the **right** face (L 5);
     6. Finally, show the **back** face (B 6).

 * Once all six faces are detected, the solution will be displayed, and the steps to solve the Rubik's cube will be shown in real time.
+You have to show the F face in the orientation you showed before for the solution to be shown correctly.
+You must first show the F face in the correct orientation so that the solution is presented correctly.

+* If you've done the steps above correctly, you should have your cube solved.

 ## Troubleshooting